Combating sexual violence — is 'chemical castration' a valid method? | DW | 15.03.2021

 About 25% of patients in forensic hospitals take medicine for "chemical castration" only on a voluntary basis, according to sociologist Andrej König.
 Germany has no statistical evidence proving that the treatment definitely reduces the chance of reoffending.

 "I have never met a patient who said they took the medicine and now have no sexual fantasies or urges of masturbation," he said.
 "It doesn't change their fantasies either.
-If a pedophile takes part in a "chemical castration" program, his fantasies won't change.
-They may not be as frequent, but they still exist," he told DW of his experience with patients in Germany.
+If a pedophile takes part in a 'chemical castration' program, his fantasies won't change.
+They may not be as frequent, but they still exist," he told DW.

 European experts are skeptical.

-In Pakistan, the women and children's rights movement "Aurat March Lahore" is critical.
-The movement demands a reform that "overturns patriarchal structures" rather than "short term measures" such as a legal provision for "chemical castration."
+In Pakistan, the women and children's rights movement "Aurat March Lahore" is critical of the idea.
+The movement demands a reform that "overturns patriarchal structures" rather than "short-term measures" such as a legal provision for "chemical castration."

 Pakistan's "Aurat Azadi March" (Women's Freedom March), with its slogan "my body, my choice," has become an extremely polarizing annual event.
 Its organizers are now facing increasing threats from right-wing groups.